 How to Turn Off a VPN on an iPhone

 When you’re done using the VPN, you can turn it off easily.
-To turn it off from the iPhone settings, follow these steps.
+To turn off iPhone VPN settings, follow these steps.

 1. Go to Settings.